List of cover versions of U2 songs: Acrobat

 "Acrobat" is the eleventh track from U2's 1991 album Achtung Baby.

 All I Want Is You

 "All I Want Is You" is the 17th song on U2's 1988 album, Rattle and Hum and was released in 1989 as the album's fourth and final single.
 It is the closing song from the movie Rattle and Hum.

 An Cat Dubh

 "An Cat Dubh" is the third track from U2's debut album, Boy.
 It is frequently paired with the following song from the same album, "Into the Heart".

 Angel of Harlem

 "Angel of Harlem" is the second single from U2's 1988 album, Rattle and Hum.
 It peaked at #9 on the UK singles chart.
 It is an homage to Billie Holiday.

+A Sort of Homecoming

+"A Sort of Homecoming" is the opening track from U2's 1984 album, The Unforgettable Fire.

 Bad

 "Bad" is the seventh track from U2's 1984 album, The Unforgettable Fire.
 Often considered a fan favorite, it is U2's tenth most frequently performed song in concert.
 The song is about a heroin addiction.